GamingBeast1/Chat-GPT-telegram-bot/README.md

 [![Join our Telegram group](https://img.shields.io/badge/Join-Telegram-blue)](https://t.me/Moviesgalaxy120)

-Hope you will enjoy it 😉
+We hope you enjoy it 😉